crazybie/tgc/README.md

 - Precise.
     - ensure no memory leaks as long as objects are correctly tracked.

 ### Internals
 - construct & copy & modify gc pointers are slower than shared_ptr, much slower than Boehm gc, so use reference to gc pointers as function parameters as much as possible.
-    - since c++ donot support ref-quanlified constructors, initialize gc pointer need to construct a temperary object brings in some valueless overhead.
+    - since c++ donot support ref-quanlified constructors, initialize gc pointer need to construct a temperary pointer bringing in some valueless overhead.
     - modifying a gc pointer will trigger a gc color adjustment.
 - each allocation has a small extra space overhead (size of two pointers) for memory tracking.
 - marking & swapping are much faster than Boehm gc, due to the deterministic pointer management.
 - can not use gc pointers as global variables.
-- every class has a global object keeping the necessary meta informations used by gc, so codes using lambdas heavily may have extra memory overhead.
+- every class has a global object keeping the necessary meta informations used by gc, so programs using lambdas heavily may have noticeable memory overhead.
+- to make objects in a tracking chain, use tgc wrappers of STL containers instead, otherwise memory leaks may occur.
+- gc_vector stores pointers of elements making its storage not continuous as standard vector, this is necessary for the gc.
+Actually all wrapped containers of STL stores gc pointers as elements.
+- manually call gc_delete to trigger the destrcution of the object, and left the gc to collect the memory automatically.
+- double free is protected.

+### Performance Advices
+- performance is not the first goal of this library.
+Results from tests, a simple allocation of interger is about 10~20 slower than standard new, so donot use it in performance critical parts of the program.
+- use reference to gc pointers as function parameters as much as possible. (see internals section)
+- memories garanteed to have no pointers in it should use shared_ptr or raw pointers instead.
 - single-thread version is faster than multi-threads version, define TGC_SINGLE_THREAD to enabled single-thread version.
-- to make objects in a tracking chain, use tgc wrappers of STL containers instead, otherwise memory leaks may occur.
+- use gc_new_array to get a collectable continuous array, for better performance.

 ### Usage